Equality and Relationship

 When I'm hurt in a relationship, I... (check all that apply)

-Jerry's weapon work... her ex-husband lost his nerve, his job, and his self-esteem while playing with other men, emotionally feeling careless about everything, until she became involved in a relationship with Paul, a married old friend who promised her to abandon his wife to be with her, when Jerry invested herself in this relationship.
-His wife Dorothy, the 'facial disfigured woman,' comes to visit, giving her a wake-up call.
+Jerry's strategy works...
+Her ex-husband lost his temper, his job, and his self-confidence while she indulged in affairs with other men, becoming emotionally detached from everything, until she entered into a relationship with Paul, an old married friend who promised to leave his wife to be with her.
+Gerry invested herself in this relationship.
+Then his wife, Dorothy, "the woman with the disfigured face," comes to visit, jolting Gerry out of her complacency.

 "I guess I was going to ask you not to take him from me.”